bar2sek/homelab/kubernetes/README.md

 Mac mini the control plane node
 - external LB
-- Cluster API host for Sidero/Tanzu?
+- Cluster API host for Sidero?
-- MAAS host for re-imaging hardware nodes
 - CI/CD host for running automation to cluster
 - double duty for ARM worker node and AirPlay host for basement speakers

-3 nodes in cluster are Ubuntu servers
+3 nodes in cluster are Sidero servers
-- deployed using MAAS + cloud-init
+- deployed with CAPI
-- install/configure Ceph
+- install/configure Ceph using [Rook](https://www.talos.dev/v1.0/kubernetes-guides/configuration/ceph-with-rook/)
 - install all keys and setup for clustering
-- install qemu for Sidero/Talos VMs?

-Other option is to skip Ubuntu and go straight to Sidero?
-How to do storage then?

-Instead of worrying about a Hypervisor APIs with Pulumi or suome such, use Ansible to configure VMs from CI/CD if needed?
+No Anisble or Pulumi for HW or VM configuration.
+Everything is done using CAPI and k8s.

+All gitOps based with CI/CD to deploy HW and software.
+Ceph storage and all k8s clusters on bare metal with PXE boot.

+Interact with machines using only APIs, probably with Python scripts I write for whatever in the CI.